-Because hydrogen doesn't exist on earth as a gas, it must be separated from other elements.
-Hydrogen atoms can be separated from water, natural gas molecules, or biomass.
+To use hydrogen for energy, it must be separated from the other elements in the molecules where it occurs.
+Hydrogen atoms can be separated from water, hydrocarbons, and biomass.

-The two most common methods used to produce hydrogen are steam reforming and electrolysis (water splitting).
+The two most common methods for producing hydrogen are steam reforming and electrolysis (water splitting).

 Steam reforming is a widely used method of hydrogen production

-Steam reforming is currently the least expensive method of producing hydrogen, and it accounts for most of the commercially produced hydrogen in the United States.
+Steam reforming is currently the least expensive way to produce hydrogen, and it accounts for most of the commercially produced hydrogen in the United States.
 This method is used in industries to separate hydrogen atoms from carbon atoms in methane (CH4).
 The steam reforming process results in carbon dioxide emissions.

 Electrolysis uses electricity

 Electrolysis is a process that splits hydrogen from water using an electric current.
-The process can be used on a small scale or on a large scale.
-Electrolysis does not produce any emissions other than hydrogen and oxygen.
-However, if the electricity used in the process is produced from fossil fuels, then there are pollution and carbon dioxide emissions indirectly associated with electrolysis.
-However, the electricity used in electrolysis can also come from renewable sources like wind and solar.
+The process can be used on a large or small scale.
+Electrolysis does not produce any emissions other than hydrogen and oxygen, and the electricity used in electrolysis can come from renewable sources such as wind or solar energy.
+If the electricity used in electrolysis is produced from fossil fuels, then pollution and carbon dioxide emissions are indirectly associated with electrolysis.

 Other methods of producing hydrogen

-Research is underway to develop other methods used to produce hydrogen.
+Research is underway to develop other ways to produce hydrogen.
 These methods include using microbes that use light to make hydrogen, converting biomass into liquids and separating the hydrogen, and using solar energy technologies to split hydrogen from water molecules.